-#ReadYourWorld with these Ten Diverse Children's Books
+Multicultural Children's Book Day: #ReadYourWorld with these Ten Diverse Children's Books

-I was excited to be chosen to review The Hero Two Doors Down by Sharon Robinson.
-I've always loved Jackie Robinson's story of perseverance and was interested to read more about the man behind the baseball.
+We were excited to be chosen to review The Hero Two Doors Down by Sharon Robinson.
+We've always loved Jackie Robinson's story of perseverance and were interested to read more about the man behind the baseball.

 One of my favorite parts of MCBD was the Twitter Party!
 The Twitter party focused on...you guessed it...the importance of having diverse books in homes, classrooms, and libraries.
 The party was fast paced and full of great information too.
 There were tons of book giveaways throughout the Twitter party too.

 Thanks to Scholastic for supporting Multicultural Children's Book Day.